 2.3.
-ADVANTAGES - REDUCED COSTS, EFFECTIVE DESIGN MANAGEMENT AND COMMERCIALISATION Central filing of your industrial design under the Hague System offers many advantages: you do not need to file separate design applications in many countries, drafted in different languages, pay fees in different currencies, hire the services of local representatives and follow different procedures in each of those countries.
-Instead, you can file a single international application at IPVN or at WIPO, in a single language (English), pay fees in a single currency (Swiss francs) and your application will have effects in all the Hague Union (Geneva Act) members of interest to you.
+ADVANTAGES - REDUCED COSTS, EFFECTIVE DESIGN MANAGEMENT AND COMMERCIALISATION

+Central filing of your industrial design under the Hague System offers many advantages: you do not need to file separate design applications in many countries, drafted in different languages, pay fees in different currencies, hire the services of local representatives and follow different procedures in each of those countries.
+Instead, you can file a single international application at DIP or at WIPO, in a single language (English), pay fees in a single currency (Swiss francs) and your application will have effects in all the Hague Union (Geneva Act) members of interest to you.
 The procedure is very simple, user-friendly, expeditious and cost-effective.
 You make savings in translation costs and various types of fees (local representatives, currency exchanges).
 The strict time limits imposed on Hague Union members to decide on the recognition of local rights, based on your international registration (IR), contribute to speed up protection procedures considerably.

 The benefits of central management are even more important than those of central filing: once your IR has been obtained, you will need to monitor and manage just one renewal date and procedure in one place (WIPO), instead of many different dates and procedures at separate IP offices; and you will be able to make changes to your industrial design registration (such as assignment of rights, change of name or address, limitations, renunciations) recorded in one single place (the International Register maintained by WIPO) at a very low cost.

-Cost savings that result from using the Hague System are particularly significant for individual creators and small- and medium-sized enterprises (SMEs).
+Cost savings that result from using the Hague System are particularly significant for small- and mediumsized enterprises (SMEs).

 However, the advantages of the Hague System are not only reduced costs and speedier procedures resulting from central filing and central management of IRs.
 The Hague System also offers you early brand presence abroad as it is a means to acquire rapid international reputation.
 From a company's strategic viewpoint, gaining global reputation for your designs through the Hague System offers additional economic benefits, including increased franchising opportunities and possibilities of partnering with international entrepreneurs to optimise life-cycle development and integrate global supply chains.

 WHY USE THE HAGUE SYSTEM TO PROTECT YOUR DESIGNS?

+REDUCED COSTS AND SPEEDIER PROCEDURES

+- Single application (at IPVN or directly at WIPO) - Single language (English) (no translation costs) - Single currency for fee payment (CHF) - Single international procedure and set of deadlines - Local agent(s) only required if protection is refused - Single request for renewal - Single procedure for modifications

+YOU GAIN

-REDUCED COSTS AND SPEEDIER PROCEDURES Single application (at IPVN or directly at WIPO) Single language (English) (no translation costs) Single currency for fee payment (CHF) Single international procedure and set of deadlines Local agent(s) only required if protection is refused Single request for renewal Single procedure for modifications YOU GAIN Early brand presence abroad International reputation for your designs Franchising and partnership opportunities 3.
-PREPARING YOUR INTERNATIONAL DESIGN APPLICATION - BEST PRACTICES 3.1.
-CHECKING DESIGN NOVELTY - SEARCHING IN INTERNATIONAL DATABASES Most countries around the world only protect industrial designs that are independently created, new or original.
-Therefore, before filing an international application under the Hague System, you must make sure that the design you intend to protect has not been created and made public already by someone else.
-This implies searching for identical or similar designs that have already been published.
-You may search for prior industrial design rights registered in Viet Nam by acceding to the online search facility offered by IPVN at the following address: http://wipopublish.noip.gov.vn/wopublish-search/public/designs.
-Several other IP Offices around the world offer similar search facilities regarding their own design databases.
-However, the most efficient way to make international searches in this area is to consult Designview, ASEAN Designview and the Global Design Database.
+- Early brand presence abroad

+- International reputation for your designs

+- Franchising and partnership opportunities

+3. PREPARING YOUR INTERNATIONAL DESIGN APPLICATION - BEST PRACTICES

+3.1.
+CHECKING DESIGN NOVELTY - SEARCHING IN INTERNATIONAL DATABASES

+Most countries around the world only protect industrial designs that are independently created, new or original.
+Before filing an international application under the Hague System, you must make sure that the design you intend to protect has not already been created and made public by someone else.
+This implies making a search for identical or similar designs that have already been published.
+Several IP Offices from around the world offer the possibility to search their design databases on line at their own individual websites.
+However, the best way to start making your searches for similar industrial designs is to consult Designview, ASEAN Designview and the WIPO Global Design Database.